 They’re a great bunch and the main thing is they enjoy it.
 The love is always there.
 Training is hard and very physical, all game-related to keep it going.
 The last thing you want is to go training and to be told to put down the hurley.
 Fellas are playing hurling, getting belts and out of breath.
 It’s a positive atmosphere.

 Limerick's current S&C co-ordinator is Joe O'Connor and he forms a formidable partnership with coach Paul Kinnerk.
 Kinnerk was an integral part of Clare's three-in-a-row All-Ireland U-21-winning sides as well as their senior success in 2013.
-Alongside him was O'Connor, a lecturer in exercise physiology at Institute of Technology, Tralee.
+Alongside him was O'Connor, a lecturer in exercise physiology and performance nutrition at Institute of Technology, Tralee.

 Kinnerk the innovator, O'Connor the guru.
 A major coup for John Kiely when he poached them from Clare.

 Tobin sees a perfect marriage in the backroom team and on the field.